The best Black Friday 2021 laptop deals you can get at HP, Best Buy and more

 Tackle your holiday shopping with deals and expert advice delivered straight to your phone.
 Sign up for text message alerts from the deal-hunting team at Reviewed.

-Now that Black Friday is here, you can find deals on some of the best laptops in the business, including the 2020 Apple MacBook Air, which is on sale at Best Buy for $150 off.
+Even though Black Friday has passed, you can still find deals on some of the best laptops in the business, including the 2020 Apple MacBook Air, which is on sale at Best Buy for $100 off.
 This is one of our favorite laptops thanks to the M1 processor that is 60% more powerful than the previous Intel chip.
 We were also wowed by the MacBook Air's long battery life and super-smooth trackpad.

 The best deals on laptops for Black Friday 2021